The modelling of the action potentials in myelinated nerve fibres: Model for AP propagation on myelinated axon based on Lieberstein model

 One can note that in time (at a fixed spatial node, Fig.~\ref{LibAPintime}) the solutions look practically identical.
 However, it must be noted that in space the faster (in myelinated axon) AP is shaped significantly wider, as the dynamics of the ion channels are still the same as before, but as the wavefront propagates faster, its dominant wavelength in space is longer.

-The AP propagation velocity as a function of the $\mu$-ratio $\mu= L_2/L_1$ at a fixed axon radius ($a=1 \mu m$, $a=4 \mu m$, $a=8 \mu m$, $a=16 \mu m$, and $a=32 \mu m$) is depicted in Fig.~\ref{APmylvel}.
+The AP propagation velocity as a function of the $\mu$-ratio $\mu= l_2/l_1$ as a function of axon radius (in the $a=0.25 \ldots 32$ [{\textmu}m] range) is depicted in Fig.~\ref{APmylvel}.
 The case $\mu=0$ corresponds to an unmyelinated axon.
 It should be noted that here we are assuming that the thickness of the myelin (related to g-ratio, which is included through coefficient $\gamma$ \eqref{salt3}) is the same even if $\mu$-ratio $\mu$ is varied.
 The upper limit case ($\gamma=1$) for the conduction velocity is used.
 It should be noted that the dependence of the AP velocity on the axon radius is still there even in the myelinated case.
-The larger the radius of the axon, the faster the velocity of the AP increases as the $\mu$-ratio $\mu = L_2/L_1$ is increasing.
+The larger the radius of the axon, the faster the velocity of the AP increases as the $\mu$-ratio $\mu = l_2/l_1$ is increasing.